axodotdev/cargo-dist/cargo-dist-schema/README.md

 This can be used to parse the machine-readable manifests produced by cargo-dist.
 Ideally it should be forward and backward compatible with newer and older versions of the manifests.

-This compatability is fairly important as one tool may need to look at releases spread over *years*.
+This compatibility is fairly important as one tool may need to look at releases spread over *years*.
 Also cargo-dist is self-hosting from previous releases, so when looking at cargo-dist's own releases there will always be (at least) an off-by-one in the manifest and the tool that manifest describes.

 The bootstrapping chain officially starts at: